eminmtas/aligned_layer_tendermint/README.md

 ### Custom Modules

-Cosmos SDK provide an Application Module interface to facilitate the composition of modules to form a functional unified application.
+Cosmos SDK provides an Application Module interface to facilitate the composition of modules to form a functional unified application.

 Each module can define services which are then registered in the main application.
 The recommended way of defining a message service is through a protobuf file.
+The message handlers should define the state transition after receiving a particular message.

 A module usually defines a Keeper which encapsulates the sub-state of each module.
 Tipically through a key-value store.

-Then message handlers should define the state transition after receiving a particular message.

 ### Transaction Lifecycle